 No more did we have to get teased by the flavors and smells, we could finally sit down and eat and what a feast it was.
 We all chatted excitedly as we anticipated the food but once we started to eat, it quickly became silent except for the occasional ‘mmm’ around the table.
 That’s when you know you’ve made good food.

-Overall thoughts on our Bologna Cooking Class and Market Tour
+Bologna Cooking Class and Market Tour Review

 Sitting around the table sharing food family-style, drinking wine and laughing together, I realized that what I loved most about this experience was the intimacy.
 Any more than 4 people and I think that it would have been too much, but this size group was just right.

 Luigi was also a big reason if not the main reason why we all had such a great time as well.
 His passion and enthusiasm for food were infectious and he filled the whole evening with tales about Bolognese history and food and, of course, Italian cuisine.
 He was the type of person that you could sit and talk with for hours but alas, we had to go home at some point.